New Zealand's Next Top Model season 2: Episode 4: The Girls Get Made Up and Over

-The episode starts with the celebration of Lauren's 17th birthday followed by Sara Mail that informed them of their impending makeovers.
-Lauren was displeased with the news that they were going to cut her hair short and was told by Sara that if she refused, she would be eliminated.
-Lauren gets her short bob cut after a tearful makeover, Lara gets her hair dyed blond, Nellie and Elza receive identical makeovers and Courtenay gets her makeover altered from long and wavey to a short Twiggy inspired cut.
+The episode begins with the celebration of Lauren's 17th birthday.
+Sara Mail informs the girls about their upcoming makeovers.
+Lauren expresses her displeasure about getting her hair cut short but is told that refusal could result in elimination.
+Ultimately, she tearfully agrees to a short bob cut.
+Lara's hair is dyed blond, Nellie and Elza receive identical makeovers, and Courtenay's makeover is altered from long and wavy to a short Twiggy-inspired cut.